-Low-carb diets have been lauded as effective weight loss diets for years, but this year we have seen a huge surge in popularity for diets that restrict carbohydrates.
-We've all heard of the Whole30 and ketogenic diet.
-According to a recent survey by the International Food Information Council Foundation, consumers rank sugar and carbs as the top reasons for weight gain—the highest ranking since 2011.
-So why then are stories emerging that low-carbohydrate diets are unsafe and should be avoided?
+Low-carb diets have been lauded as effective weight loss diets for years, According to a recent survey by the International Food Information Council Foundation, consumers rank sugar and carbs as the top reasons for weight gain—the highest ranking since 2011.
+So why, then, are stories emerging that low-carbohydrate diets are unsafe and should be avoided?

 So what actually happens to your body when you stop eating carbs?
 Keep reading to find out.

-Juliana Shalek, MS, RD, CDN, and founder of The Nutrition Suite told MyDomaine that while following a low-carb diet tends to promote weight loss at a faster rate, cutting carbohydrates reduces blood glucose and insulin levels, which in turn minimizes fat storage in the body.
-And Kristin Kirkpatrick, a dietitian at Cleveland Clinic, told Tonic that cutting carbs out altogether may result in fatigue, weakness, dizziness, headaches, irritability, and nausea that can last a few days or even weeks, also known as the "low-carb flu" as a result of depleting your body of this main energy source.
+Juliana Shalek, MS, RD, CDN, and founder of The Nutrition Suite told MyDomaine that following a low-carb diet tends to promote weight loss at a relatively fast rate because cutting carbohydrates reduces blood glucose and insulin levels, which in turn minimizes fat storage in the body.
+However, Kristin Kirkpatrick, a dietitian at Cleveland Clinic, told Tonic that cutting carbs out altogether may result in fatigue, weakness, dizziness, headaches, irritability, and nausea that can last a few days or even weeks, also known as the "low-carb flu".

 If you cut out carbs completely, your body will eventually go into a state of ketosis where "small fragments of carbon called ketones are released into the blood because the body is burning fat instead of carbohydrates."
-This might sound appealing at first, but fat is a slower source of fuel than glucose, which means it takes longer for your body to access it so it will be harder for your body to get going during exercise or activity.
+Keto diets might sound appealing at first, but fat is a slower source of fuel than glucose, which means it takes longer for your body to access it, so it will be harder get going during exercise and other activities.

-Not unlike most low-carb diets, you'll also lose water weight first, which can be misleading, then the non-water weight will follow after that.
-A 2013 meta-analysis published in the British Journal of Nutrition that compared low-carb ketogenic diets with traditional low-fat diets did find that low-carb diets could be effective in reducing obesity rates.
-But when you consider the dire long-term health concerns we mentioned earlier, cutting them out altogether doesn't sound like a healthy long-term option either.
+During a keto diet, you'll lose water weight first, which can be misleading, then the non-water weight will follow.
+A 2013 meta-analysis published in the British Journal of Nutrition that compared low-carb ketogenic diets with traditional low-fat diets found that low-carb diets could be effective in reducing obesity rates.
+But when you consider the long-term health concerns mentioned earlier, cutting them out altogether doesn't seem like a healthy long-term option.

-The good news is, not all carbs were created equal, and there are plenty of delicious high-fiber low-carb foods you can eat that will keep you in shape and feeling good.
-In fact, fiber is the missing ingredient in all of this.
+The good news is, there are plenty of delicious high-fiber, low-carb foods you can eat that will keep you in shape and feeling good.
 Since fiber is neither digested nor absorbed, it actually takes up space in your intestine, giving you a feeling of fullness (and making it easier to minimize snacking and overeating).
 Registered dietician nutritionist Maya Feller, MS, RD, CDN, of Maya Feller Nutrition, says that the daily fiber recommendation for women is 25 grams (although women over 50 should aim for 21 grams instead).